reneczka/mental-health/README.md

 ![Gender Distribution](images/gender_distribution.png)

 The plot shows that there is a significant gender imbalance in the dataset, with the majority of respondents identifying as male.
-This disparity is important to note as it may influence the outcomes of further analysis, particularly when looking into gender-specific trends or mental health issues.
+This disparity is important to note as it may influence the outcome of further analysis, particularly when looking into gender-specific trends or mental health issues.

 ### Self-employment Distribution